jflanigan/jamr/README.md

 Install these dependencies, and then change the environment variables in `scripts/config.sh` to point at their executables.
-Source `. ./scripts/config.sh`, so that other bash scripts have access to these envvars.
+Source `scripts/config.sh`, so that other bash scripts have access to these envvars (or add them to ~/.bashrc to set them permanently).

 Run `./compile` to build an uberjar, which will be output to
     `target/scala-{scala_version}/jamr-assembly-{jamr_version}.jar`
+(If you get out of memory errors during this step, you may need to edit the Java memory options in the script `sbt` or `build.sbt`.)

 Preprocessing
 =============